jonescompneurolab/hnn/installer/windows/docker-desktop.md

 1. Download the installer from [https://sourceforge.net/projects/vcxsrv/files/latest/download](https://sourceforge.net/projects/vcxsrv/files/latest/download) (click [here](https://downloads.sourceforge.net/project/vcxsrv/vcxsrv/1.20.1.4/vcxsrv-64.1.20.1.4.installer.exe?r=https%3A%2F%2Fsourceforge.net%2Fprojects%2Fvcxsrv%2Ffiles%2Fvcxsrv%2F1.20.1.4%2Fvcxsrv-64.1.20.1.4.installer.exe%2Fdownload%3Fuse_mirror%3Dversaweb%26r%3Dhttps%253A%252F%252Fsourceforge.net%252Fprojects%252Fvcxsrv%252Ffiles%252Flatest%252Fdownload&ts=1550243133) for the direct download link for version 64.1.20.1.4)
 2. Run the installer, choosing any installation folder.
 3. Start the XLaunch desktop app from the VcXsrv folder in the start menu.
-4. Choose "Multiple windows" and click 'Next'.
-Leave "Display number" at '-1'.
+4. Choose "Multiple windows" and change "Display number" at '0'.
+Click 'Next'.
 5. Select "Start no client" and click 'Next'.
 6. Under "Extra settings" make sure that "Disable access control" is checked.
 7. Click "Save configuration" to create a shortcut with the settings we just chose.
 Click "Finish" and an "X" icon will appear in the lower-right dock signaling that VcXsrv has started.